10 Best Traditional Christmas Songs in Country Music

 For some, the season hasn't begun until Martina McBride's White Christmas album has been dusted off and played once or twice.
 Willie Nelson, Alan Jackson and Taylor Swift also have albums that have grown more popular than inflatable snow globes in recent years.
 Here are the Top 10 traditional Christmas songs in country music — that is, classic Christmas songs that have been recorded many times prior to these favorite versions of ours.

-It's not shocking that Swift sold over 700K copies of this 2007 Christmas EP.
+It's not shocking that Swift sold more than 700K copies of this 2007 Christmas EP.
 While five of the six songs received radio airplay, "Last Christmas" endured the short test of time.
 Swift brings her usual melancholy to a holiday standard (written by George Michael during his Wham! years) that had yet to be made popular by a country artist.
 It's sweet and poppy, yet packed full of sadness and regret.
 Perfect for the holidays, and perfect to kick off our list of the 10 best country versions of traditional Christmas songs.

 Even though Nelson wrote this hit from his 1979 album of the same name, Roy Orbison first made it famous in 1963.
 For this reason it ends up on our list of traditional Christmas songs instead of originals.
 Nelson tells the story like a favorite uncle who has the kids gathered around the Christmas tree.
 His timeless voice is somehow able to wrap itself like a bow around a gift of any color or purpose.